chandu224/fabzero/millingmachine.md

  2. In the case of PCB milling, the quality of a circuit board is chiefly determined by the system's true, or weighted, milling accuracy and control as well as the condition (sharpness, temper) of the milling bits and their respective feed/rotational speeds.
 By contrast, in the chemical etch process, the quality of a circuit board depends on the accuracy and/or quality of the photo masking and the state of the etching chemicals.

 ![](image/millingmachine.jpg)

+    The SRM-20 portable milling machine can mill a broad range of materials, including modeling wax, chemical wood, foam, acrylic, poly acetate, ABS and PC board.Milling Made Easy with a User-Friendly VPanel.Following Softwares SRP Player, MODELA Player 4, ClickMill and SF Edit2 are require to editing, scaling and milling.